Excess Soil Management

 Excess soil is soil that has been excavated and must be moved because it either cannot, or will not, be reused on a construction site.
 Municipal governments need policies that protect public health and the environment by preventing this soil from being illegally dumped or disposed in landfills.
 AMO supports improving opportunities to reuse excess soil and reduce greenhouse gas emissions associated with transporting it.

-However, municipal governments continue to be concerned about the self-reporting approach for fulfilling the excess soils plan requirements.
-This approach should be audited by the Ministry until it runs smoothly.
+To ensure this new compliance and reporting regime is successful, municipal governments continue to work with the Ministry of the Environment, Conservation and Parks on the implementation efforts.
+Fact sheets, outreach sessions, and guidance from other ministries will be important.
 As well, where the municipal government is generating excess soils, there will be new costs to hire a qualified person to write the excess soils plans.
 We will continue to advocate for an appropriate municipal fee from source site owners to help cover the costs of municipal tasks.